 Follow the proper steps to be sure your vehicle won't move.
 See "Shifting Into PARK (P)" in the Index.

-If you're pulling a trailer, see "Towing a Trailer" in the Index
+If you are parking on a hill and if you're pulling a trailer, also see "Towing a Trailer" in the Index.